msyamkumar/cs220-f21-projects/p4/README.md

 This project will focus on conditional statements.
 To start, download `project.py`, `test.py`, `type_effectiveness_stats.csv` and `pokemon_stats.csv`.
 You'll do your work in a Jupyter Notebook, producing a `main.ipynb` file.
 You'll test as usual by running `python test.py` to test your `main.ipynb` file.

 We won't explain how to use the project module here (the code in the `project.py` file).
 The lab this week is designed to teach you how it works.
-So, before starting p4, take a look at [lab-p4](https://github.com/msyamkumar/cs220-f21-projectDesign/tree/master/lab-p4).
+So, before starting p4, take a look at [lab-p4](https://github.com/msyamkumar/cs220-f21-projects/tree/main/lab-p4).

 This project consists of writing code to answer 20 questions.
 If you're answering a particular question in a cell in your notebook, you need to put a comment in the cell so we know what you're answering.
-For example, if you're answering question 13, the first line of your cell should contain `#q13`.
+For example, if you're answering question 13, the first line of your cell should start with `#q13` or `#Q13`.

 In this project, you will have to write several functions and keep adding more details to them according to the instructions.
-When you are adding more things in your functions, we want you to follow the Good Coding Style for Functions described in [lab-p4](https://github.com/msyamkumar/cs220-f21-projectDesign/tree/master/lab-p4).
+When you are adding more things in your functions, we want you to follow the Good Coding Style for Functions described in [lab-p4](https://github.com/msyamkumar/cs220-f21-projects/tree/main/lab-p4).
 Therefore, you should only keep the latest version of your functions in your notebook file.
 For example, in p4 you are asked to write 6 functions(`damage`, `type_bonus`, `effective_damage`, `num_hits`, `battle`, and `two_on_two_battle`), so there should only be one version of each of these 6 functions in your submitted notebook file.

 The first cell should contain this: